astampoulis/makam-paper-funpearl/makamcode/04-bindmany.md

 STUDENT.
 I see, that makes sense.
 Can I ask you something that worries me, though -- all these fancy higher-order abstract binders, how do we... make them concrete?
 Say, how do we print them?

 ADVISOR.
 That's actually quite easy.
-We just add a concrete name to them.
-A plain old `string`.
+We just add a concrete name to them, a plain old `string`.
 Our typing rules etc. do not care about it, but we could use it for parsing concrete syntax into our abstract binding syntax, or for pretty-printing....
 All those are stories for another time, though;
 let's just say that we could have defined `bind` with an extra `string` argument, representing the